GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 #### Multi Winner Giveaways
 - Option to pick multiple winners for a single giveaway.
 Maybe you want to carry TWO or more people in a key!

+#### Cloud Hosting
+- The bot is hosted in the cloud with automated backups to ensure the bot is always online.

 #### Overflow
 - Users retain any excess currency after winning a giveaway.
 As an example, a user has 220 currency, and wins a giveaway.
 Only 100 of that was actually used to win the giveaway (to make your minimum roll the same as the maximum roll - 1000-1000).
 With overflow ON, this user would end up with 120 currency after winning.
 With overflow OFF, this user would end up with 0 currency after winning.